Fluid-induced snap-through instability of spherical shells

-\textbf{Scaling of the Snapping Pressure.} Fig.~\ref{fig:fig2} (c) shows the results of our parametric analyses with the 1D model in terms of $\Delta p/E$ versus $w/R$, where $w$ is the axial displacement for $s=\theta$.
+Fig.~\ref{fig:fig2} (b) shows the results of our parametric analyses with the 1D model in terms of $\Delta p/E$ versus $w/R$, where $w$ is the axial displacement for $s=\theta$.
 The non-monotonic behavior substantiates our intuition on the existence of a limit-point instability that takes place at the maximum value of pressure, which we term snapping pressure.
-The plot shows that the snapping pressure increases with $\theta$ and $h/R$, so for deeper and less slender shells.
-We plot the snapping pressure $\Delta p_s$ as a function of $h/R$ in Fig.~\ref{fig:fig2} (d), for different values of the opening angle, and find that our results follow Zoelly's quadratic scaling $\Delta p_s\propto E(h/R)^2$, as long as pressure is rescaled with $\theta$.
-This result quantitatively verifies our earlier scaling analysis based on the similarities between our problem and Zoelly's classical case.
+We plot the snapping pressure $\Delta p_s$ as a function of $h/R$ in Fig.~\ref{fig:fig2} (c), for different values of the opening angle, and find that our results follow Zoelly's quadratic scaling $\Delta p_s\propto E(h/R)^2$, as long as pressure is rescaled with $\theta$.
 Although the prefactor slightly varies with $\theta$ within the range $[0.09,0.25]$, a fair collapse is achieved with the average prefactor 0.16, leading to

 thereby enriching our scaling of the critical Cauchy number.
 Notice, however, how the confinement ratio is still missing in the global picture, as we now have to proceed to the development of a hydrodynamic model.